Home

 Hiking Day 6

-Today I hiked across a magical u-shaped valley with its brook zigzagging through a marsh, large boulders, light mist and drizzle.
+Today I travel across a magical u-shaped valley with its brook zigzagging through a marsh, large boulders, light mist and drizzle.
 I somehow expected to see some elves, dwarfs, hobbits or other creatures out of “Lord of the Rings”.
 The further up I climbed the thicker the fog got.
 The magic of the beginning turned into a hard and difficult stage.
 Finally the view was limited to a mere arm's length.
 Often I had to guess the way, as there weren't any points of orientation.
 A big help posed the murmur of the river underneath the ice of the glacier, which guided my up to the top of the pass of Vereina.
 Once in a while the strong and icy wind cleared the sky and gave view to a wild, rocky and sandy landscape, reminding me of a beach and several lakes covered by ice floes but just seconds later the fog veiled everything again.
 Snowfall set in and spoiled the plan for a lunch break.
 I needed all afternoon to descend to the famous valley of the Engadin and thus the Romanish speaking part of Switzerland.
 There I passed some lovely villages, well known for its unique architecture.
 11 hours pure walking time, 1700 m of altitude difference and an estimated 50 km made me fall asleep within the blink of an eye!

 Hiking Day 7